Gaurav Kukade

 BufferedReader read() method

 BufferedReader read() method reads a single character.
-IT returns the int representation of the char in range of 0 to 65535 (0x00-0xffff), or -1 if the end of the stream has been reached.
+It returns the int representation of the char in the range of 0 to 65535 (0x00-0xffff), or -1 if the end of the stream has been reached.

-We can cast int value returned by read() method to char to get the character value.
+We can cast the int value returned by the read() method to char to get the character value.

-I have given an example to read a file character by character using the read() method of the BufferedReader class
+I have given an example of reading a file character by character using the read() method of the BufferedReader class

 1